Tips for Designing Window GraphicsMAY 29, 2020| SpeedPro

 3. Pick Your Colors Carefully

-Decals look good with most any color.
+Decals look good in most any color.
 If your business window graphics are going to be clear, you have to pay a little more attention to your contrast if you want it to be readable.

 Imagine walking past a storefront on a sunny day where the dark windows fall into shadow, and you have to put your face up to the glass to see through it.
 It’d be pretty hard to read black text on that dark surface, right?
 That’s because the black text has low contrast with the dark glass.
 Using white or yellow text creates high contrast and improves legibility.
 For logos or text-only designs where the background is not filled in, you need to consider the environment.
 Darker texts can work indoors if the room is well-lit.